 Interest Rate in New Zealand averaged 6.87 percent from 1985 until 2021, reaching an all time high of 67.32 percent in March of 1985 and a record low of 0.25 percent in March of 2020.
 This page provides - New Zealand Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Interest Rate in New Zealand is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in New Zealand to stand at 0.25 in 12 months time.
-In the long-term, the New Zealand Interest Rate is projected to trend around 0.75 percent in 2022 and 1.50 percent in 2023, according to our econometric models.
+Interest Rate in New Zealand is expected to be 0.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Interest Rate is projected to trend around 1.75 percent in 2022 and 2.00 percent in 2023, according to our econometric models.